AnanyaNegi/Club-Darshan/README.md

 ![WhatsApp Image 2020-11-06 at 5 57 26 PM](https://user-images.githubusercontent.com/54658795/98366613-47485400-205a-11eb-84f9-a6dbc0267a8a.jpeg)

 ### Instructions:
-1. Clone the Ptoject and cd over to in cmd terrminal.
+1. Clone the Project and cd over to it in the terrminal.

     - Make sure you have python 3.7v or higher preinstalled.Then run:
         `pip install <enter package name>`